kumudug/IIS-URL-Rewrite-Useragent/README.md

 ##  The problem

 I was creating an AngularJS application for a client when I hit a roadblock.
-The project needed the ability to support fabebook Open Graph properties, pinterest rich pins, stumble upon links, google plus links.
+The project needed the ability to support facebook Open Graph properties, pinterest rich pins, stumble upon links, google plus links.
 All the above were failing.

 ## The reason